sigasi/sigasi_insights/manual/editor.md

 ### Remove Trailing Whitespace {: #trailing-whitespace}

 The action to remove trailing whitespace is hidden by default.
 You can access it by pressing **Ctrl+3**, type **RTW** and then select the correct action.
 Alternatively, you can bind this action to [/manual/keyshortcuts] of your preference.
+This action is being executed on the saved file, not in the editor.
+So before using this action you have to make sure your file is saved.

 ### Customize color preferences